-Engineering and product development expenses for the first six months of 2008 increased by $585,000, or approximately 9%, as compared to the same period last year.
-This increase was primarily attributable to the Power Electronics Group, which added engineers at several locations and incurred additional agency fees in connection with new custom product programs.
+Engineering and product development expenses for the first six months of 2009 decreased by $774,000, or approximately 11%, as compared to the same period last year.
+This decrease was primarily attributable to the Power Electronics Group, which reduced facility costs, consulting expenses and agency fees.

-Taylor added, “Corporate and other expenses, which relate to corporate administration, strategic management and oversight, capital financing, risk management, corporate governance and controls, legal and litigation activities and public reporting expenses were $2,231,000 for the six month period ended June 30, 2008, as compared to $2,510,000 for the same period in 2007.
-Despite this significant reduction, corporate expenses represented 2% of net sales for the first half of each of 2008 and 2007, as a result of lower sales in the current period.
+Taylor added, “Corporate and other expenses, which relate to corporate administration, strategic management and oversight, capital financing, risk management, corporate governance and controls, legal and litigation activities and public reporting expenses were $3,140,000 for the six month period ended June 30, 2009, as compared to $2,231,000 for the same period in 2008.
+This increase was largely caused by non-cash compensation expenses and an insurance premium adjustment.
+Not including these non-cash charges, corporate and other expenses increased $101,000 from prior year.”

-Taylor concluded, “On May 14, the Company held its Annual Shareholder’s Meeting, at which time shareholders re-elected all of the directors standing for re-election and approved a new incentive stock option plan by margins exceeding 80%.
+“On June 3, the Company held its Annual Shareholder’s Meeting, at which time shareholders reelected all of the directors standing for re-election by margins exceeding 80%.
 On behalf of the entire Board of Directors, we thank our shareholders for their continued support.”

 About SL Industries, Inc.